Non-Profit Sponsorship Toolkit

 - Show them the money– in this case the NUMBERS of people they will reach by partnering with you!

-Think of your non-profit as providing an AUDIENCE for your sponsors.
-Those may be the EYEBALLS the sponsor wants to reach.
+Think of your non-profit as providing an audience for your sponsors.
+Those may be the eyeballs the sponsor wants to reach.
 The sponsor is also interested in creating goodwill in your community among the members of your organization.
 Many large corporations have marketing funds allocated for “mission-based” marketing.
-You can find more about how to find these companies by reading this article.
+You can find out more about how to find these companies by reading this article.

 Non-profit toolkit design help